mitchellgordon95/mitchellgordon95.github.io/_posts/2021-4-2-probability.md

 However, I believe there are tasteful and distasteful applications of probability theory.
-This is because the application of probability to a particular event requires a suspension of disbelief; to consider an event as repeatable and iid is to accept that the causal factors driving the outcome are (practically) unobservable and therefore ignorable.
+This is because the application of probability to a particular event requires a suspension of disbelief.
+To consider an event as repeatable and iid is to accept that the causal factors driving the outcome are (practically) unobservable and therefore ignorable.
 In effect, it means giving up on deeply understanding a causal explanation of the phenomena and instead